Lemonade, Inc.

-Lemonade, Inc. offers renters' insurance, homeowners' insurance, car insurance, pet insurance and term life insurance in the United States as well as contents and liability policies in Germany and the Netherlands and renters insurance in France.
-The company is based in New York City.
-It has approximately 1 million customers and 70% of its customers are under the age of 35.
-The company is registered as a public benefit corporation and has a stated mission of ‘transforming insurance from a necessary evil into a social good."
-Its business plan includes annually giving a portion of its underwriting profits to a nonprofit organization chosen by each customer upon signup.
-Lemonade uses artificial intelligence and chatbots to process claims.
+Lemonade, Inc. is an American insurance company.
+The company offers renters' insurance, homeowners' insurance, car insurance, pet insurance, and term life insurance in the United States, as well as contents and liability policies in Germany and the Netherlands and renters' insurance in France.
+The company is based in New York City and has approximately 2.9 million customers.
+Lemonade does not hire human employees to process claims for customers, instead using artificial intelligence and chatbots to process claims.

-In a 2020 study of customer satisfaction, J.D.
-Power ranked Lemonade as the highest among renters' insurance carriers.

-On December 28, 2022, Lemonade stock (LMND) hit a new low, down over 80% from its IPO.